ibm-cloud-docs/Cloudant/local/configure.md

     "purge_seq":0,"other":{"data_size":76},"doc_del_count":1,"doc_coun t":0,"disk_size":107887,
     "disk_format_version":6,"data_size":1942,"compact_runnin g":false,"instance_start_time":"0"}
     ```
+    {: codeblock}

     d.
-Run this command to access the db1 database as the admin user.
+Run this command to access the `db1` database as the `admin` user.

     `$ curl https://loadbalancer.example.com/db1 -u admin:password`

-    When the admin user is authorized to access any database, including db1, you receive a message like the one in this example.
+    When the `admin` user is authorized to access any database, including `db1`, you receive a message like the one in this example.

     ```sh
     {"db_name":"db1","update_seq":"11-g1AAAAIDeJzLYWBg4MhgTmFQT87JL01JzCtxSEky1INxc